2 Belarusian journalists sent to prison for covering protest - WTMJ

-KYIV, Ukraine (AP) — A court in Belarus on Thursday sent two female journalists to prison for years on charges of violating public order after they covered a protest against the nation’s authoritarian president.
+KYIV, Ukraine (AP) — A court in Belarus on Thursday sent two female journalists to prison on charges of violating public order after they covered a protest against the nation’s authoritarian president.

-The court in the Belarusian capital of Minsk handed two-year sentences to Katsiaryna Andreyeva and Daria Chultsova of the Belsat TV channel.
-They were arrested in November while doing live coverage of a protest in Minsk and charged with “organizing actions rudely violating public order,” accusations they have denied.
+The court in the Belarusian capital of Minsk handed two-year sentences to Katsiaryna Bakhvalava, 27, who goes by the name Andreyeva, and Daria Chultsova, 23 of the Polish-funded Belsat TV channel.
+They were arrested in November when police broke down the door of an apartment in Minsk from which they were doing a live stream of a protest and charged them with “organizing actions rudely violating public order,” accusations they have denied.

-The U.S. Embassy in Belarus has called for their release and is urging Belarusian authorities to stop prosecuting journalists for doing their jobs.
+The U.S. Embassy in Belarus has called for their release and urged Belarusian authorities to stop prosecuting journalists for doing their jobs.

+Addressing the court before the verdict, Bakhvalava vowed to continue working for “building a Belarus that won’t have political repressions.”

+“I’m not pleading.
+I’m demanding acquittal for me and my colleagues,” she said in a reference to other Belarusian journalists who have been put into custody.

 Belarus has been rocked by protests after official results from the Aug.
 9 presidential election handed President Alexander Lukashenko a sixth term in office by a landslide.
 The opposition and some poll workers have said the election was rigged.